pritunl/pritunl-client-electron/SECURITY.md

 This means your average pleb (those poor bastards) they cannot install the software.
 It's kinda not good.

+You know what?
+I bet a lot of people just gave up and didn't install it.
+Must have.

+Must be good for business.
+I wonder how long that has gone on?

 Please guys.
 Come on.
 Please fix it.
 Would be a nice late christmas present from you to me.
 Thanks guys.
 Love it.

 # apt-key adv --keyserver hkp://keyserver.ubuntu.com --recv E162F504A20CDF15827F718D4B7C549A058F8B6B